Serene-Arc/podcast-downloader/README.md

 - `-s, --suppress-progress` will disable all progress bars
 - `-v, --verbose` will increase the verbosity of the information output to the console
+- `--log` will log all messages to a debug level (the equivalent of `-v`) to the specified file, appending if it already exists

 The `--feed`, `--file`, and `--opml` flags can all be specified multiple times to aggregate feeds from multiple locations.